HanBingfeng/Markdown/README.md

 # Markdown
-This repository works for software engineering course
+This repository works for software engineering course --- markdown project.